CarGuo/gsy_github_app_flutter/README_EN.md

 > **Since this is primarily a learning and demonstration project, it includes various patterns, libraries, UIs, etc. Please don't mind the diversity**
 >
-> 0. Global state management currently has multiple patterns, including Provider, Redux, Riverpod, etc.
+> 1. Global state management includes multiple approaches: Provider, Redux, Riverpod, etc.
 >
-> 1. TrendPage: Currently uses pure Riverpod state management for demonstration
+> 2. TrendPage: Currently demonstrates pure Riverpod state management
 >
-> 2. Scoped Model: Currently used in RepositoryDetailPage
+> 3. Provider: Currently used in RepositoryDetailPage
 >
-> 3. Redux: Currently demonstrated for global login and user information, etc.
+> 4. Redux: Currently demonstrates global login and user information management
 >
-> 4. ReposDetailPage: Currently uses Provider state management to demonstrate combined usage
+> 5. Provider: Currently used to manage global grayscale mode and multi-language support
 >
-> 5. LoginPage: An alternative BLoC pattern
+> 6. Repos and other requests demonstrate GraphQL implementation
 >
-> 6. Repos and other requests demonstrate graphQL
+> 7. Redux: Currently demonstrates global login and user information management
+>
+> 8. Signals: Currently used for in-page state management in NotifyPage and RepositoryDetailFileListPage
 >
 > **There are multiple list displays, including:**
 >